NervosEducationHub/EducationHubArticles/What_is_finality_crypto_(explainCKBot)/index.md

 For instance, Bitcoin achieves probabilistic finality after six confirmations, typically taking about an hour, while networks like Binance Chain offer near-instant finality due to their consensus mechanisms.
 Layer 1 (L1) solutions provide the foundational security and finality for transactions, whereas Layer 2 (L2) protocols, designed for scalability, may have different finality considerations depending on their consensus mechanism and connection to the L1 blockchain.

-## Challenges to Achieving Finality
+## Challenges to Achieving Transaction Finality

 Achieving transaction finality in blockchain is not without its challenges.
-Forking, network latency, and 51% attacks are significant obstacles that can compromise the finality of transactions.
+[Forking](https://www.nervos.org/knowledge-base/what_is_a_hard_fork_soft_fork_(explainCKBot)), network latency, and [51% attacks](https://www.nervos.org/knowledge-base/what_is_51_attack) are significant obstacles that can compromise the finality of transactions.

 Forking creates temporary divergences in the blockchain, leading to uncertainty about which version of the transaction history is valid.
 Network latency delays the propagation of transactions, potentially causing discrepancies in transaction order.